 Our operations are dependent upon fuel, which we generally purchase in the open market on a daily basis.
-Direct fuel costs include the cost of fuel and other petroleum-based products used to operate our fleet of vehicles and heavy equipment.
-We are also susceptible to increases in indirect fuel costs which include fuel surcharges from vendors, increased construction and excavation costs, and increases in the costs of other petroleum-based products such as synthetic landfill liners.
-During 2003, 2004 and 2005, we experienced increases in the cost of fuel and other petroleum-based products.
-A portion of these increases was passed on to our customers.
-However, because of the competitive nature of the waste industry, there can be no assurance that we will be able to pass on current or future increases in fuel prices to our customers.
-Due to political instability in oil-producing countries, fuel prices may continue to increase significantly in 2006.
+During 2003 and 2004, we experienced increases in the cost of fuel.
+A portion of this increase was passed on to our customers.
+However, because of the competitive nature of the waste industry, there can be no assurances that we will be able to pass on current or any future increases in fuel prices to our customers.
+Due to political instability in oil-producing countries, fuel prices may continue to increase significantly in 2005.
 A significant increase in fuel costs could adversely affect our business.